Tammy Faye Messner

-Tamara Faye Messner (née LaValley, formerly Bakker /ˈbeɪkər/; March 7, 1942 – July 20, 2007) was an American evangelist, singer, author, talk show host, and television personality.
-She gained notice for her work with The PTL Club, a televangelist program she co-founded with her husband Jim Bakker in 1974.
-They had hosted their own puppet show series for local programming in the early 1960s; Messner also had a career as a recording artist.
+Tamara Faye Messner (née LaValley, formerly Bakker /ˈbeɪkər/; March 7, 1942 – July 20, 2007) was an American evangelist.
+She co-founded the televangelist program The PTL Club with her then-husband Jim Bakker in 1974.
+They had hosted their own puppet-show series for local programming in the early 1960s; Messner also had a career as a recording artist.
 In 1978, she and Bakker built Heritage USA, a Christian theme park.